cknitin/Understanding-Cloud-Computing-Azure-Key-Concepts-Explained/README.md

-Sure!
-Below is a **clear, practical, and naturally written article** covering all the mentioned cloud computing and Azure-related topics.
-This guide is designed to help learners, professionals, and interview candidates understand these concepts in real-world terms—without sounding like AI-generated content.

----

 # **Understanding Cloud Computing & Azure: Key Concepts Explained**

 Cloud computing has changed how we build, deploy, and manage IT systems.
 Whether you're just starting out or preparing for an interview, understanding foundational concepts like **virtualization**, **availability zones**, **resource groups**, and more is essential.
 Let’s dive into each topic with clear explanations, real-life examples, use cases, and common interview questions.